Best Practices for Avoiding Under/Overpayment

 - Is the FTE accurate?

 - Once you’ve determined what the problem is, take corrective action in Workday if you can.
-If you cannot, send an email to email@example.com with details about your problem.
+If you cannot, contact the ISC and provide the relevant details.

 - Re-run your payroll reports to determine if the issue was resolved.
 You should see changes the morning after you took action.
 If your issue was not resolved, contact the ISC and indicate in the subject line that your message is regarding an under/overpayment.